idgumeni/pushtomisp/Readme.md

 7.)
-Run pushtomisp interface as container
+Run pushtomisp interface as container.

 ```